top of page

 Elaine Palmer

-• John Lennon’s Song, “Imagine”, is the inspiration for my calligraphy project.
-Just Imagine….World Peace united by shared values, without the turmoil caused by borders, religion, politics and material possessions.
-I encourage you to imagine and envision a world where everyone lives in PEACE!
+• Imagine: John Lennon’s song, “Imagine,” inspired my calligraphy project.
+Just imagine a world united by shared values, without the turmoil caused by borders, religion, politics, and material possessions.
+I encourage you to envision a world where everyone lives in peace!
+Medium: Calligraphy Brush Pens and Watercolor.

 Karen Pizarchik